Nikhilaxx/Academic-Paper-Finder/README.md

 * **Query**: `"transformer models in NLP"`
 * **Top Result**: Paper titled *"Attention Is All You Need"* with summary, authors, and arXiv link.

 ---

-## 📘 License

-This project is licensed under the MIT License.
-See `LICENSE` for more details.

----